tylerferrin/pizza-joint/readme.md

 SPEC
 Input: when add to order button is pressed
-Output: current order div is updated and order is displayed
+Output: total order cost is updated & Displayed